 Any war hurts.

 Any conflict is a war on humanity and on the most vulnerable: children first.
 The poor.
 The sick, the elderly, the defenseless.
 Those who are silenced because their voice will never be reported.
 The animals.
 The illiterate.
 Those who live on less than 2 dollars per day.
 Or even 5.
-Those who have no documents, lest a passport.
+Those who have no documents, least a passport.

 Those who have nothing to sell and can rely only on their legs to run away.
 Those who cannot escape because there is nowhere to go.